giraone/rules-engine/README.md

 # Rules Engine

 A simple Java based rules engine library based on
-- generics and POJOs for input facts and outcome results
+- generics and POJOs for input facts and output results
 - Java 8 streams
 - functional Java programming with predicates, consumers and functions
 - Java based fluent style rules definitions

 The core objects of a rule book (ordered List of rules) are
 - `<F>` The POJO input facts class.
-- `<R>` The POJO outcome result class.
+- `<R>` The POJO output result class.

 The core implementation is nothing more than these lines (**logging and grouping of rules is left out**):